-Bake up a delectable French Paris-Brest recipe to celebrate the famous French bike race!
-With a ring of puff pastry filled with chocolate pastry cream, it will get you hooked on pate a choux desserts.
+Bake up a delectable, elegant, bakery-worthy French Paris-Brest Recipe to celebrate the famous French bike race!
+With a ring of puff pastry filled with chocolate pastry cream, you’ll immediately be hooked on pate a choux desserts.

 Our last January French Fridays with Dorie recipe assignment was a famous French dessert, the Paris-Brest.
-Named for a bicycle race which was held every 4 years from 1891-1951…from Paris to Brest and back.
+Named for a bicycle race which was held every 4 years from 1891-1951 that went from Paris to Brest and back.
 This dessert was served all across France during the race since the shape of the pastry ring resembled a bike tire.

 The ring was made from pate a choux, or cream puff batter, and was split and filled with whipped or pastry cream after it was baked.
 To entice the picky hubby, I filled mine with chocolate pastry cream…and did not add the chopped candied almonds to the filling.
 He actually ate some walnut chocolate mousse this week (faux nut allergy be damned!)…but I don’t think his palate had evolved enough to enjoy even the smallest chunks of nuts.
 I piped out a few cream puffs with the leftover choux and filled those with a bit of the pastry cream….just in case the sparse sprinkling of almonds scared him off.